norcams/winch/docs/learning_winch.rst

     controller      not created (virtualbox)
     compute         not created (virtualbox)

-To spawn the controller node simply type:
+Spawn the controller node first, then continue with compute node once the controller node finishes.

 ::

     vagrant up controller
+    vagrant up compute

-Vagrant will start provisioning the machine based on the vagrantfile which we explained earlier.
-After the RPM packages and repositories have been updated the puppet modules will be applied.
+Vagrant will start provisioning the machines based on the vagrantfile which we explained earlier.
+After the RPM packages and repositories have been installed the puppet modules will be applied.
 If anything should go wrong either during installation or when applying the puppet modules it is possible to run the provisioning process again.
 A fault may occur one out of ten times so this step is usually not necessary.